 Taxes have economic consequences for all Nebraskans.
 The Platte Institute strives to improve the quality of life for Nebraskans by promoting fiscal policy that limits taxation and raises needed revenue with the least harm to our economy.
-The Platte Institute seeks to limit state and local taxes that make Nebraska less attractive to growth and opportunity, and end taxes which uniquely burden our citizens, including taxes on Social Security and military retirement income, inheritance taxes, and tangible personal property taxes.
+The Platte Institute seeks to limit state and local taxes that make Nebraska less attractive to growth and opportunity, and end taxes which uniquely burden our citizens, including inheritance taxes and tangible personal property taxes.

 Nebraskans need tools and resources to help them keep an eye on how policymakers manage their budgets.
 The Platte Institute evaluates the economic impact and trade-offs associated with policies and provides the latest information on state and local spending proposals to help taxpayers and citizens engage with their elected officials.